-This crunchy peanut butter granola recipe, is refined sugar free and gluten-free, making it a great breakfast choice for both kids and adults alike.
-Naturally sweetened with honey, it keeps tummies nice and full until lunchtime.
+This crunchy peanut butter granola recipe is refined sugar-free, dairy-free, and gluten-free, making it a great breakfast choice for both kids and adults alike.

-This easy to make, crunchy peanut butter granola recipe, is a breakfast staple in our household.
-Most importantly though, not only is it really really tasty, it’s also really good for you!
+This easy-to-make, crunchy peanut butter granola recipe, is a breakfast staple in our household.
+Most importantly, not only is it really really tasty, but it's also really healthy too!

-- Peanut Butter – smooth or crunchy, it doesn't matter.
+- Peanut Butter - smooth or crunchy, it doesn't matter.
 Substitute with cashew or almond nut butter.

 - 30 x 20cm baking tin